-They burned out because I didn’t help them get connected.
 I just assumed they would establish relationships.
-I should have helped them by providing opportunities to connect with other volunteers outside the classroom.
-I should have had them over for dinner with some other volunteers.
-I should have grabbed coffee with them and some other key volunteers with no agenda but to spend time together.
+But I should have provided opportunities to connect with other volunteers outside the classroom.
+I should have invited them over for dinner with other volunteers.
+And I should have grabbed coffee with them and other volunteers with no agenda but to spend time together.

 4. Volunteers burn out because I demand too much of their time.